Bernardo-MG/library-maven-archetype/readme.md

 ## Features

-- Creates a new Maven library with a fully configured POM, including features such as build validation, changes report or manifest configuration.
+- Creates a new Maven library with a fully configured POM, extending from [Wandrell's Base POM][base-pom], including features such as build validation, changes report or manifest configuration.
 - Sets up continuous integration with [Github][github], [Travis][travis] and [Bintray][bintray].
 Making a distinction between releases and development versions.
 - Prepared for unit and integration tests suites.
 Created with [TestNG][testng] and ready to be run with [Surefire][surefire] and [Failsafe][failsafe].
 - A Maven site, using the [Docs Maven Skin][docs-skin], for sharing the project's documentation along the Javadocs and various reports which range from code quality to changes log.